 5. Dispose – Dispose of what’s left in a responsible way

-Activity Materials and Resources The following practices define how I endeavour to work:
+The following practices define how I endeavour to work:

 • I typically only use materials which are natural, found, biodegradable, repurposed, or otherwise manufactured from recycled waste.